Setting Up data ingestion for your ServiceNow® data

 Copy

-where window_length is length of the window in ISO 8601 duration format.
-The duration must be rounded to a whole hour, and must last for at least 1 hour.
+where window_length is the window length in ISO 8601 duration format.
+The duration must be rounded up to the next whole hour, and must last for at least 1 hour.
 For example, value 'PT12H' specifies a window that lasts for 12 hours, and 'P2D' specifies a window that lasts for 2 days.

 If you only enable tables with custom schedules, this configuration only affects time it takes to create and refresh flattened views for the configured tables.
 The flattened views are created in the first ingestion cycle after the following conditions are met: